GanitLLM: Difficulty-Aware Bengali Mathematical Reasoning through Curriculum-GRPO: Related Works

 \section{Related Works}

-Large language models (LLMs) have recently made significant progress in complex reasoning \citep{du2025ulorl,abdin2024phi} tasks like mathematics \citep{wu2025confucius3, zhang2025lessons}, coding \citep{ceka2025does,halim2025study,el2025competitive} and commonsense \citep{gawin2025navigating,wang2025deciphering, krause2024data} reasoning.
+Large language models (LLMs) have recently made significant progress in complex reasoning tasks \citep{du2025ulorl,abdin2024phi} like mathematics \citep{wu2025confucius3, zhang2025lessons, nazi2026dag}, coding \citep{ceka2025does,halim2025study,el2025competitive} and commonsense \citep{gawin2025navigating,wang2025deciphering, krause2024data} reasoning.
 The OpenAI o1 model \cite{openai2025o3o4mini} achieves state-of-the-art reasoning on complex, multi-step tasks.
-However, OpenAI never open-source their model weights or training recipe.
+However, OpenAI has never open-sourced their training recipe.
 DeepSeek-R1 \cite{guo2025deepseek} marks a major advance in reasoning through novel reinforcement learning–based training methods.
-These high-performance LLMs excel in mathematical reasoning for high-resource languages, but their limited interpretability in target language highlights the need for multilingual research.
+These high-performance LLMs excel in mathematical reasoning for high-resource languages, but their limited interpretability in the target language highlights the need for multilingual research.